Experienced Legal Counsel For White Collar Crimes Charges

-At the Thompson Law, we are passionate about defending clients’ rights in court.
-We have successfully guided hundreds of clients through the Pennsylvania legal system.
-Our Scranton criminal defense attorney has 15 years of experience and gives personal attention to every case.
+Thompson Law is passionate about defending clients’ rights in court.
+Criminal Defense attorney William D. Thompson has successfully guided hundreds of clients through the Pennsylvania legal system.
+He brings more than 19 years of experience and gives personal attention to every case.
+He has been named a Top 100 Trial Lawyer by The National Trial Lawyers.

 Understanding White Collar Crimes